 - Cedarwood Atlas/Atlantica (Cedrus atlantica) – Calming.
 Helpful for relaxing muscles

 - Cedarwood Virginian (Juniperus virginiana) – Lovely woodsy scent, relaxing and beneficial for skin.
-It’s also one of the recommended oils in my children’s chest rub.
+It’s also one of the recommended oils in my homemade vapor rub.

 - Chamomile/German (Matricaria chamomilla L) – Relaxing, helpful for sleep, may support clear thinking when pollen counts are high